-When time really is of the essence, organisations need delivery teams and strategies that they can rely on to get the job done.
+When time really is of the essence, organisations need delivery teams and strategies they can rely on to get the job done.

 Delivering at pace does not mean compromising on standards or performance, but it does require a specific mindset.
 Small, dedicated and expert teams help to ensure that effective communication and oversight is maintained on each element of the project.

 Even when working quickly, it's important to stop and interrogate the solution.
-Asking questions such as: 'Why this?' and 'What will happen next?' enables delivery teams to propose different tiers that can be delivered sequentially as time allows, or come up with something simpler to fulfil the brief.
+Asking questions such as: 'Why this?' and 'What will happen next?' enables delivery teams to propose things that can be delivered sequentially as time allows, or come up with something simpler to fulfil the brief.

 Acknowledging that error rates may increase under time pressure is also essential, in order to build in opportunities to check and revert decisions where necessary.